mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

   "gs://${GCS_BUCKET}"
 ```

+Otherwise, simply set the `GCS_BUCKET` environment variable to the name of your GCS bucket.

 # Giving the Docker container access to GCS

-Next, you'll need to modify the `Dockerfile` so that the Docker image includes a utility called `gcsfuse`, which allows you to mount GCS buckets to the filesystem.
+Next, you'll need to modify the `Dockerfile` so that the Docker image includes a utility called [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse), which allows you to mount GCS buckets to the filesystem.

-The complete `Dockerfile` is [available on Github](https://github.com/mtlynch/docker-flask-upload-demo/blob/gcsfuse/Dockerfile), but here are the main changes:
+The complete `Dockerfile` is available on the [`gcsfuse` branch of my Github repo](https://github.com/mtlynch/docker-flask-upload-demo/blob/gcsfuse/Dockerfile), but here are the main changes:

 ```bash
 # Install gcsfuse.